 The first day in the month of May, commonly referred to as ‘May Day’ is a spring festival.
 It is a public holiday that has been ongoing for the past 2000 years, usually only celebrated in the Northern Hemisphere.
 May Day is around the time of year that warmer weather begins and people celebrate the coming of summer.

-Although the 1st of May is perhaps most commonly known as May Day, the day is also related to the ancient Gaelic festival ‘Beltane.’
+The 1st of May is perhaps most commonly known as May Day, the day is also related to the ancient Gaelic festival ‘Beltane.’
 Just as April Showers give way to rich and fertile earth, Beltane was also celebrated as a sign that summer was just around the corner.

 The word ‘Beltane’ literally means ‘shining fire’ and ancient Celts recognised the Beltane festival as a season of fertility and fire.
 People usually celebrated in the light of day hoping for a fruitful year for their families and their fields.
 It was honoured with flowers, food and dancing, but mainly involved the lighting of fires to mark the beginning of summer.